ovh/docs/pages/cloud/vps/root_password/guide.en-ca.md

 #### Step 1: Identify the mount point

-The mount is created automatically on any VPS in the 2016 range, so you just need to identify where your partition is mounted.
+The mount is created automatically, so you just need to identify where your partition is mounted.
 To do this, you can use two commands:

 ##### df -h